-Can staple 90 sheets at once.
-Features a flat staple option that helps hold papers tighter.
+Can staple up to 45 sheets at once.
+Features no-jam technology and a refill light that saves time.
 Quiet operation.
-Can hold 5,000 staples at one time.
-Able to staple through very thick projects.
-Very durable and fast.
+Able to staple through thick projects.
+Very durable and easy to store.

 Uses standard staples.
 Compact.
 Can be powered by batteries or plugged into the wall.
 Holds a full strip of staples.
 Very reliable for heavy use.
 Smart-looking machine.